-To support the bi-altermagnetic origin of the observed CD and to examine their character, we performed simulations using two Fe$^{2+}$ ionic models with quasi-octahedral and tetrahedral crystal fields.
-The parameters were derived from first-principles calculations and further refined to reproduce the energy positions of the $dd$ features in the present RIXS spectra (see Supplementary Information for details).
-To simulate the altermagnetic order (${\bf L}{\parallel}c$), we introduce a staggered Weiss (molecular) field acting on the two magnetic sublattices within each unit, with the total contribution obtained by summing over the sublattices~\cite{Hariki2024,Furo2025}.
 The simulations shown in Figs.~2{\bf b} and 2{\bf c} for both Fe sites in the altermagnetic phase reproduce the experimentally observed CD below $T_N$.
 The CD vanishes in the paramagnetic phase (not shown) as required by symmetry.
 This supports the interpretation that changes in the CD of features A and B reflect symmetry changes at both sites associated with the onset of altermagnetic order.
 In the models used, all excitations are confined to the excited site, and direct interactions, such as the hopping of 3$d$ electron, between the Fe sites are not taken into account.
 The agreement with the experimental data therefore demonstrates that the excitations exhibit a localized character and that the presence of CD directly indicates broken symmetry in the excitation spectrum at both octahedral and tetrahedral sites, confirming the realization of bi-altermagnetism in the system.

-Note that feature C, which originates predominantly from crystal-field ($^5E$) and partly multiplet excitations ($^3T_1$) at the octahedral sites (see Fig.~S5 in the Supplementary Information), exhibits negligible CD signals in the experimental data.
+Note that feature C, which originates predominantly from crystal-field ($^5E$) and partly multiplet excitations ($^3T_1$) at the octahedral sites (see Fig.~S6 in the Supplementary Information), exhibits negligible CD signals in the experimental data.
 This behavior is not implied by symmetry, but stems from large lifetime broadening and the character of the corresponding wave functions.